Mike Childs29 Apr 2023

 The Welsh government accepts more needs to be done.
 Friends of the Earth is calling for:

 The Welsh Government should increase funding to Risk Management Authorities so that more homes, particularly low-income homes in high-risk areas from flooding, can be made more flood-resistant and resilient.
 The insurance industry should contribute to the costs of this programme through the Flood-Re Scheme.

 The cost of contents insurance for low-income householders at high risk of flooding should be further reduced through the Flood-Re scheme.
 It should not be more expensive for them to insure their home than an equivalent home which is not flood prone (except where they refuse to fit fully funded flood resistance and resilience measures).
 This will require UK government action.
 These householders will have contributed least to climate change which is increasingly responsible for the flood risks they face.

-Natural Resources Wales must follow-up its vocal support for natural flood management by giving high priority to this approach in its forthcoming Flood Risk Management Plan for Wales, expected in Spring 2022.
+Natural Resources Wales must follow-up its vocal support for natural flood management by giving high priority to this approach in its forthcoming Flood Risk Management Plan for Wales, expected before Spring 2023.
 This should include recommendations for the Welsh government, and where necessary the UK government, to take action to remove barriers to implementation (for example, financial barriers that prevent landowners turning over land for reforestation or carrying out peat restoration or planning or cost barriers to creating green spaces for sustainable urban drainage in urban settings).
-The forthcoming update to the Woodland for Wales Action Plan also needs to give a high priority for tree planting to reduce flooding.